petergombos/cantrip/README.md

     -d '{"cantrip":"rocks"}' \
     "http://cantrip.kriekapps.com/randomID/"
 ```
-- You can only put an object, not an array
+- You can only PUT an object, not an array
-- It will overwrite the target object with the one you specify
+- It will overwrite the target object with the one you specify in the request body.

 ### PATCH
-Now let's create a basic collection for our todo list.
-With cantrip, you can just PATCH the root object to create an array like so:
+PATCH is used when you want to modify an object, but don't want to overwrite it completely.
+The keys you send will replace existing ones or append themselves to the object (basically merging the two together) and leave the rest alone.
+Let's create a basic collection for a todo list, once again on the root object.
 ```bash
 $ curl \
     -X PATCH \